In academic year 2024-25, the Graduate Faculty Council adopted institution-level graduate program learning objectives.

 Communication: Communicate proficiently and effectively to a specialist or non-specialist audience, verbally and in writing, a coherent argument or explanation summarizing aspects of the discipline

-Graduate program-level learning objectives
+Defining graduate program-level learning objectives

 MORE INFORMATION TO COME